Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Sleep Number Mattress

-• Start near mid-range, then adjust in small steps over several nights.
+• Start near the middle, then move in small steps over several nights instead of chasing the right feel in one evening.

-• Keep your pillow consistent while you dial firmness; don’t change two variables at once.
+• Keep your pillow the same while you tune the mattress so you are not changing two variables at once.

 FAQs